sifulan-access-federation/ifirexman-training/guides/idp.md

     idp.persistentId.salt = /X81vwg0l1SYBfgzYLid8CCXx3Zz6y123pKDKQAMuPU=
     ```

-6. If your IdP will be using `Azure AD` as the backend authenticator, copy your Azure AD IdP metadata file (i.e. `azure.xml`) to the working folder.
-If your IdP will be using `Google Directory` as the backend authenticator, copy your Google Directory IdP metadata file (i.e. `google.xml`) to the working folder.
+5. If your IdP will be using `Azure AD` as the backend authenticator, copy your Azure AD IdP metadata file (i.e. `azure.xml`) to the working folder.
+If your IdP will be using `Google Directory` as the backend authenticator, copy your Google Directory IdP metadata file (i.e. `GoogleIDPMetadata.xml`) to the working folder.

-7. Edit the `values.yaml` file (see an example [here](../manifest/idp/values.yaml)).
+6. Edit the `values.yaml` file (see an example [here](../manifest/idp/values.yaml)).
 Generally, there are 2 sections that you would need to update: `IdP Configuration` and `Federation Configuration`.
 A brief explanation and sample entries are provided in the file.

-8. Add the `ifirexman` repository to Helm:
+7. Add the `ifirexman` repository to Helm:

     ```bash
     helm repo add ifirexman https://sifulan-access-federation.github.io/ifirexman-charts
     ```

-9. Below is an example to install the chart with the release name `ifirexman` with `VIKINGS` as the backend authenticator (set at the `values.yaml` file):
+8. Below is an example to install the chart with the release name `ifirexman-organization` with `VIKINGS` as the backend authenticator (set at the `values.yaml` file):

     ```bash
-    helm install ifirexman \
+    helm install ifirexman-organization \
-    --namespace ifirexman \
+    --namespace ifirexman-organization \
     --create-namespace \
     --values values.yaml \
     --set idp.sealer_jks="$(base64 sealer.jks)" \